 Are you thinking of bringing some novelty to the way you serve your customers?
-Or are you planning to launch a new service/product and want to better understand your consumers?
+Or are you planning to launch a new service/product and want to better understand and target your customers based on their behavior?

-There are many types of market research methods to reach these objectives.
+There are many types of digital marketing research methods to reach these objectives.
 And the internet gives you a chance to apply them without leaving your workroom.

 Today we are going to discuss 5 online market research methods so you develop better products and services and get closer to your ideal customers.